toddbranch/ECE382/notes/L2/index.md

         - can be used to hold anything you want

 - Data Units
-    - word size is 16 bits
-        - words must lie on **even addresses**
+    - byte-addressable
     - instructions for byte and word actions
         - `MOV.B`
         - `MOV.W`
+    - remember, word size is 16 bits
+        - words must lie on **even addresses**
     - words must use even memory address
-    - byte-addressable

 - Addressing Modes
     - how programmers reference operands in instructions